tracking-with-bahar/variable-extension/README.md

 A custom Chrome extension that displays Tag and Trigger references for Google Tag Manager variables directly from the GTM UI.

-This tool helps identify where variables are used (tags and triggers) instantly — without clicking into each entity manually.
+This extension helps identify where variables are used (tags and triggers) instantly — without clicking into each entity manually.

 # Features: